ISISComputingGroup/ibex_developers_manual/Linmot.md

 # Getting initial values for a migration

 There are no config files, values are hardcoded in labview VIs.
 On a block diagram you will find a number referred to as `linmotcalibration` - this will be `MRES` in ibex.
-So normally `MRES = linmotcalibration`
+So `MRES = linmotcalibration`

-Also look at the offset values in the VI, these are in motor steps and in ibex need to be in EGU.
-Also note that they are usually applied in a way that requires a sign change, but check VI logic.
+Also look at the offset values in the VI, these are in motor steps but in ibex need to be in EGU.
+Also note that they are usually applied in labview that requires a sign change when going to ibex, but check VI logic.
 So normally `OFST = -(offset_in_vi *  linmotcalibration)

-Velocity - this is hardcoded in VI, but often `50`.
-It is in steps per second in both cases.
-So `VELO = value_in_vi`
+Velocity - this is hardcoded in VI and in internal_uits_per_second, but often `50`.
+Just set `VELO = value_in_vi_used_in_a_!SV_command`

-COM port - due to an indirect logic lookup, the real COM port to use is 1 more than the number in the VI. `ibex_com_port = labview port + 1`
+COM port - due to an indirect logic lookup in labview, the real COM port to use in ibex is 1 more than the number in the VI. `ibex_com_port = labview linmot port + 1`

-Check order axes are indexed A,B,C,D = MTR01,02,03,04 in ibex
+Check order axes are indexed in,  A,B,C,D = MTR01,02,03,04 in ibex

-If all is correct, values should agree onscreen when swapping between ibex and labview
+If all is correct, motor position values should agree onscreen when swapping between ibex and labview

 # Setting limits